 There are two main routes you can take: full-time education, or work-based learning/training.
 Whichever route you take, you can still achieve the same level of qualification.
-Have a look at the table below for a comparison of the learning routes and qualification levels.

 Which option is right for me?